skip to main content

 • Preparing reports for the healthcare provider or other regulatory agencies

-Medical assistants support healthcare providers by aiding in hands-on patient care services.
-The responsibilities and duties of someone in a medical assistant position can include:
+Medical assistants support healthcare providers by assisting with direct patient care services.
+The job duties of someone in a medical assistant position can include:

 • Collecting and recording a patient’s vital signs (blood pressure, temp, etc.)